MisterProtocol/RAND-editor/README.md

 The editor's keyboard may be remapped.
 This is not done by entries in a profile file, but by specially-constructed keyboard mapping files.
 Examples are included with the editor, notably `kb.mac`, which solves certain problems when using "e" on a Mac.
+See also etc/kb_ncurses which includes examples to map various Fn keys.

 ### Makefiles